apache/trafficserver/doc/reference/plugins/background_fetch.en.rst

 Only one background fetch per URL is ever performed, making sure we do not accidentally put pressure on the origin servers.

+The plugin now supports a config file that can specify exclusion of background fetch based on the below criteria:
+1. Client-Ip
+2. Content-Type
+3. User-Agent

+To specify the exclusion criteria, the plugin needs to be activated as below:

+background_fetch.so --config <relative-path-to-install-dir/config-file>

+The contents of the config-file could be as below:

+Client-Ip 127.0.0.1
+User-Agent ABCDEF
+Content-Type text

 Future additions